 Just before coming here today, my daughter Kayla and I went shopping to buy her one of the dresses in the fashion show at the Women In Business Awards.
 After buying her the dress and the jacket at the downtown Bay, we went to Starbucks.
 In the lineup, the man in front of us turns and asks us if we will buy him a coffee.
 I ask him why he is in the lineup if he can’t buy himself a coffee while looking through my wallet for a bill or change.
 Not enough change and no bills, but tucked amongst a myriad of receipts are 2 Starbuck gift certificates given to me by my daughter Sage.
 I give him one.
 He’s not sure what it will buy him but he thanks me and says this will help keep him warm.
 I take out the other gift certificate and give him that one too.
+In a different context, if you ever need advice on shop front services for a new business, feel free to reach out for guidance.

 “For when you need one next time”, I say.